 Review & Testing Status

-Novatel sent us an evaluation unit in late January, and we have spent the past two months using the 7730L as our primary hotspot in a range of situations.
+Novatel sent us an evaluation unit in late January 2017, and we spent two months using the 7730L as our primary hotspot in a range of situations before issuing our below review.

 Members can access some of our raw field testing results by viewing the embedded spreadsheet here: